-We don't hire kilns to non-members.
-If you are not a studio member and would like to hire a kiln we recommend that you contact Jo Davies Studio.
+We don't hire kilns.
+If you would like to hire a kiln we recommend that you contact Jo Davies Studio.

-Clay comes from Potclays and is sold at discount prices from the Turning Earth store.
+Clay comes from Potclays and is sold at low prices from the Turning Earth store.
 We are afraid that clay is only available for studio members - we don’t sell to the public.
-If you are looking for a clay supplier we recommend Steve at Ceramatech in Tottenham, who has a supply store near White Hart Lane station and delivers across London.
+If you are looking for a clay supplier we recommend Ceramatech in Tottenham, who has a supply store near White Hart Lane station and delivers across London.

 Clays available to members include:

 - Draycott stoneware (an off-white, smooth throwing body)

 - Sanded buff stoneware (a grogged stoneware, good for handbuilding)

 - Staffordshire stoneware (a light buff throwing body, with a slight natural fleck)

 - Grogged pink stoneware (a warm toned clay, goes pink in reduction)

 - Fine vulcan black (beautiful dark clay body for both throwing and handbuilding)

 - Medium vulcan black (similar to the fine, more highly grogged)